 If you need help performing daily tasks or getting around, contact the health and social services agencies in your area.
 They might be able to set up daytime care.

-Ask your doctor for advice on the type of care you might begin to need as your condition gets worse.
+Talk with your doctor for information on the type of care you might begin to need as your condition progresses.
 You might have to move into an assisted living facility or set up in-home nursing care.